Notice!

 Single Cell LED Flashlight

-Type MaH Volume/ML
+Size MaH Volume/ML AH/Ml

-AAA 1250 3.899
+AAA 1250 3.899 0.321

-AA 2850 7.429
+AA 2850 7.429 0.384

-C 8350 24.188
+C 8350 24.188 0.345

-D 18000 49.226
+D 18000 49.226 0.366

 With the brightness knob turned up to maximum, the unit draws about one amp.
-At 18 ampere hours a new Alkaline "D" cell will last about 18 hours, at an out of pocket cost of one Dollar US. given current pricing in 2010.
+At 18 ampere hours a new alkaline "D" cell will last about 18 hours, at an out of pocket cost of one dollar US. given current pricing in 2010.
 From a brightness perspective this thing compares favorably to a two cell flashlight, owing to the efficiencies of the modern semiconductor devices used in the LED flashlight.

 It's an unusual design to say the least, and it allows you to power many things, not just LEDs from a single cell.
-Rechargeable batteries never attain their advertized number of recharges if the batteries are wired up in series.
-The reason this is done of course is to get the volatge up to useable potentials, the problem with doing that is that sooner or later one of the cells in the battery, battery here being used in the technically correct usage of the word, meaning a voltiac pile of many cells, wired in series, anyway, the problem is that when you charge a battery of several series wired cells, sooner or later one of them will get ahead of the others, and then as if designed to make matters worse, over successive discharge, recharge cycles that one cell slowly gallops ahead of the rest of the pack, eventually getting way out in the lead charge wise.
+Rechargeable batteries never attain their advertised number of recharges if the batteries are wired up in series.
+The reason this is done of course is to get the voltage up to usable potentials.
+The problem with doing that is that sooner or later one of the cells in the battery, battery here being used in the technically correct usage of the word, meaning a voltaic pile of many cells, wired in series, anyway, the problem is that when you charge a battery of several series wired cells, sooner or later one of them will get ahead of the others, and then as if designed to make matters worse, over successive discharge, recharge cycles one cell slowly gallops ahead of the rest of the pack, eventually getting way out in the lead charge wise.
 This sort of thing is not good, the lone outperforming cell at some point begins to get overcharged during every charge cycle.
 Consider this, if this lone outperforming cell is dropping more than its fair share of charging voltage, what about the other cells?
 Well they end up getting less and less every recharge cycle that passes.
 It doesn't take very long before the entire battery of cells, fails to produce adequate energy stores on the discharge cycle.
 Result...
 Replacement!
 What if you were to replace the lone overcharged cell?
 That would, and does, bring the battery of cells back on line, for the duration of their rated life.
 So all of this begs the question, why not design for a single cell to begin with, where a charge monitoring computer can do a perfect job.
 This is particularly important in solar powered self recharging systems, stationed out in remote regions where it's costly to send a man out to swap the battery.
 Item: Since the 1960's GE NI-Cads were rated at 1000 discharge-recharge cycles, however they seldom realized this in series strings, but if you used their GE branded charger, which required you to remove them from your device, and using the certified charger which charged each cell separately, they achieved noticeably longer life.

 Back To LED Flashlight

-Obviously the Lights Of America device sold at stores everywhere, is designed to operate at 120 Volts AC, in fact the disc drops 52.5 volts, the whole thing works on the principle outlined in 014 Impedance Experiments If you click on that lesson, and then search for the phrase...
+Obviously the Lights of America device sold at stores everywhere, is designed to operate at 120 volts AC, in fact the disc drops 52.5 volts, the whole thing works on the principle outlined in 014 Impedance Experiments If you click on that lesson, and then search for the phrase...

 Contemplating the cosmic one-ness of the above experiment

 The two paragraphs that follow sum the experiment up nicely, pointing out that a pure reactance while drawing current, does not pull power out of a wall socket.
-The design of the Lights Of America LED lamp uses this principle, and places a diode bridge rectifier between the LEDs, and the reactance current limited wall socket voltage.
+The design of the Lights of America LED lamp uses this principle, and places a diode bridge rectifier between the LEDs, and the reactance current limited wall socket voltage.
 Yielding a nearly one hundred percent efficient power supply to drive the LEDs.

 Relative Illumination